What Is the Phase

 Language shapes practice.
 When someone approaches this as "astral projection," they often bring expectations of mystical travel, astral planes, and spiritual entities.
 When they approach it as "lucid dreaming," they may think it's limited to controlling dream plots.
 Both frames create blind spots.

 The Phase, as a term, is deliberately neutral.
 It points at the state without dictating what it is or isn't.
-It lets you practice without needing to resolve metaphysical debates first.
-You can explore whether the environment is "generated by the brain" or "an actual non-physical dimension" through your own experience, without the terminology biasing your observations before you even begin.
+It lets you practice without resolving metaphysical debates first.
+You can explore whether the environment is "generated by the brain" or something else through your own experience, without the terminology biasing your observations before you begin.

 Practically, the term also unifies the methods.
 The indirect method, the direct method, and in-dream lucidity are all valid entry paths to the same state.
-If we called one "lucid dreaming" and the other "astral projection," we'd imply they lead somewhere different.
+If we called one "lucid dreaming" and another "astral projection," we'd imply they lead somewhere different.
 They don't.

 Where to go next

-If you're new here and want to try this tonight:
+If you're new here and want to try this soon:

 If you want to understand the safety considerations first: